OCTACHRON Manual

 - External Control via MIDI

-Connecting Octachron
+Connecting OCTACHRON

-Use Octachron standalone via MIDI
+Use OCTACHRON standalone via MIDI

-Use Octachron in AUM
+Use OCTACHRON in AUM

-In AUM just create a MIDI track, go to „Audio Unit MIDI Processor“ and select Octachron from there.
+In AUM just create a MIDI track, go to „Audio Unit MIDI Processor“ and select OCTACHRON from there.

 Then press the curved arrow icon in the top right.

 Connect the audio instrument you want to control via the MIDI routing dialogue.
-Then continue with the chapter Mapping below.
+Then continue with the chapter MIDI Mapping below.

 Presets Menu